 All tobacco retailers in Unincorporated Contra Costa must obtain a Tobacco Retailer License for each location each year through the Treasurer-Tax Collector's Office—Business License Tax Division.
 If a retailer sells tobacco without a valid or current license, the retailer can be cited and/or fined and if the retailer violates any federal, state or local tobacco control law, their license may be suspended.
 For more information, contact 888-877-4202

 UPDATE: Enforcement of New Tobacco Laws Begin April 1, 2020

-Contra Costa County Board of Supervisors recently passed new tobacco retailer licensing laws to protect youth from tobacco influences in their communities.
+Effective December 19, 2019, Contra Costa County Board of Supervisors passed new tobacco retailer licensing laws to protect youth from tobacco influences in their communities.

-No sale of flavored tobacco products near schools parks, playgrounds, or libraries*
+New: No sale of flavored tobacco products at any tobacco retailers

 No sale of small packs of little cigars or cigarillos